cloud-simple/zap-mass-docker/README.md

 ### Use `make`

-* You can create the following `Makefile` to help with development automation
+* You can create the following `Makefile` to help with deployment automation

 ```
 all: none